 In the 1880’s, diapering started to change.
 All-cotton cloth diapers were mass-produced and safety pins appeared on the scene.
 Mothers were encouraged to sanitize diapers by boiling them before re-using.

-Diapering got a little bit easier in the 1940’s when Marion Donovan invented the nylon diaper cover; washing machines were also more widely available.
-Curity introduced cotton prefolds and flats in the 1950’s (Glorimar Rosa has a pristine collection of vintage diapers; she bought some collectible Curity-stamped prefolds from me some years back).
-But mothers were still doing a lot of washing because diaper fabrics still weren’t as advanced (and absorbent) as they are now.
+But one thing hadn’t changed.
+Mothers were still doing a lot of washing because diaper fabrics still weren’t as advanced (and absorbent) as they are now.
 During and after World War II there was not only a shortage of cotton; changing times resulted in an unfortunate flood of women into the workforce.
 There was less time for housework, and that meant less time for cloth diapers.
 American mothers were looking for innovation and convenience.
-Diaper washing services became very popular during this time, and the very first disposable was patented in 1948 by Valerie Gordon.
+Consequently, it was during and after the war that diaper washing services and disposables hit the scene in a big way.

 More styles followed: All-in-One’s and All-in-Two’s, Hybrids, and Hybrid Fitteds.
-Cloth diapering wasn’t just a movement it had become a trend!
-And mothers were making it fun with chat groups, diaper parties, giveaways and clamor for new prints and colors.
+Cloth diapering wasn’t just a movement – it was a trend.
+And mothers were making it fun (and social) with chat groups, diaper parties, giveaways, and a regular clamor for new prints and colors.

-After doing all this research, I still have a few questions:
+But after doing all this research, I still have a few unanswered questions:

 - Did early American mothers try to make diapers prettier by dying them or using colored ribbons, buttons, etc?